Manpreet Singh (field hockey): Captain of India 2017 Onward

 On 18 May 2017, he was promoted to captain India's hockey team for the three Nations Invitational Tournament in Germany that started on 1 June and the World League Semi Final in England that started on 15 June.

 He was awarded 2019 Men's FIH Player of the Year Awards.
 In Tokyo 2020 Olympics, he went there as the captain of Indian National Men's Hockey Team.
 Also, he was the flagbearer during the opening ceremony of the olympics, along with Mary Kom.
 At the Tokyo 2020 Olympics, he captained India towards victory by bringing bronze medal for country.
 India defeated Germany by 5–4.

 Tokyo Olympics 2020

 In the Tokyo Olympics held in 2021, Manpreet Singh led the Indian men's team to a bronze medal.
 After losing 1–7 to Australia in the second match of the group stage, India, under his leadership, staged a remarkable comeback to defeat Spain, Argentina (the then defending champion) and Japan in succession.
 They beat Great Britain 3–1 in the quarter-final but fell to then World no. 1 and eventual gold medallists Belgium 2–5 in the semi-finals.
 In the bronze-medal match, India defeated Germany 5–4 to win the bronze medal.
 It was the Indian hockey team's first podium finish at the Olympic Games since 1980.

+Franchise career

+Team Gonasika

+In 2024, during the 2024–25 Hockey India League auctions, Team Gonasika bought him for ₹42 lakhs.